TechWorksHub/best-practice-guide/source/the-five-questions.rst

 How do I define my AI project?
 ------------------------------

-In the previous step we worked on an engineering case for AI in our project.
-In this step, we will take the first step in realizing our project by setting the goals and bounds of the project.
-There are three steps to complete in this
+In the previous step we developed an engineering case for using AI in our project.
+In this step, we start to realize our project by setting the goals and bounds of the project.
+There are three parts:
-section:

 * Defining goals and metrics for success
 * Defining limitations and boundaries on the project